polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 And you have now secured access to this endpoint, such that _only_ users belonging to the _"root"_ role can invoke the endpoint.
 9 lines of code, duplicating what would probably require hundreds of lines of code in C#.

-The complete code we ended up with can be found below for reference purposes.
+The complete code we ended up with can be found below.

 ```
 .arguments